gre986/SES_LSTM/README.md

 > 'combineROC' and 'LSTMReport' are visualization functions.
 Comment them out if you want the model by itself.

 ## Connection via Flask
 - By default, code is independent of rest of SES.
-To reconnect, uncomment 'Flask Connection' code block to reconnect
+To reconnect, uncomment 'Flask Connection' code block.